Cerebral

 Growth

-Despite strong site traffic, less than 1% of visitors were completing a purchase.
 The funnel was a one-size-fits-all experience that wasn't communicating value clearly, wasn't accounting for different user intents, and wasn't converting.

 Opening context section